 Bad things happen to everyone, everyone has regrets and occasionally travels the road of what might have been.
 It’s how they manage their feelings and behavior during that time that makes all the difference.

 Co-creator of Self-Esteem-Experts | Author “Heart Healing: The Power of Forgiveness to Heal a Broken Heart“

-The starting place to make peace with your past is to know that at every moment each of us is doing the best we can based on the programming – the beliefs – we have at that moment.
+The starting place to make peace with your past is to know that at every moment each of us is doing the best we can base on the programming – the beliefs – we have at that moment.
 With this in mind here are proven steps to make peace with your past:

 - Acknowledge and allow your feelings, all your feelings about the past.
 Write them in a journal or share with a trusted family member, friend or professional.

 - Forgive yourself for anything you have done that you feel guilty about, angry about, betrayed about toward yourself or others.